 Dress and appearance should promote and reflect the ethos of the school.
-It should not likely to be viewed as offensive, revealing or sexually provocative, should not distract, cause embarrassment or give rise to misunderstanding and should be absent from any political or otherwise contentious slogans or discrimination.
+All employees should ensure that they are dressed decently, safely and appropriately for a school environment.
+Clothing should not should not distract, cause embarrassment or give rise to misunderstanding and should be absent from any political or otherwise contentious slogans or discrimination.

-The Governing Body will be sympathetic to cultural and religious dress.
+The Governing Body will be sympathetic to cultural and religious dress and will make adjustments as appropriate for employees with disabilities.
 However, it is crucial that staff meet the expectations of suitable clothing and footwear.
 Careful consideration will been given to freedom of thought, conscience and religion, and to race equality.

-This means that school personnel should ensure their appearance and clothing:
+This means that all school personnel should ensure their appearance and clothing:

-- is appropriate to their professional role and the lessons they are due to take - is smart, clean and tidy without stains, rips or tears. - is smart-casual in style, and does not include loungewear etc.. - is decent, safe and appropriate for the tasks they undertake, specifically should not include low cut or deep V tops or vests; short shorts; short skirts / dresses without leggings or opaque tights underneath; 'see-through' items without opaque clothing under. - Hair must be neat and not shaped or shaved into patterns or motifs and no unconventional hair styles.
+- is appropriate to their professional role and the lessons they are due to take - is smart, clean and tidy without stains, rips or tears. - is smart-casual in style, and does not include loungewear etc..

+- is decent, safe and appropriate for the tasks they undertake, specifically should not include low cut or deep V tops or vests; short shorts; short skirts / dresses without leggings or opaque tights underneath; 'see-through' items without opaque clothing under. - Hair must be neat and not shaped or shaved into patterns or motifs and no unconventional hair styles.
 E.g. Mohawk - Obscene, offensive or discriminatory tattoos should remain covered and invisible - Scents should be discreet and kept to a minimum as they can, on occasions, prove overbearing for the students with complex sensory processing needs. - Jewellery should be kept to a minimum and is always worn at the individual's own risk.
 Dangly or hooped earrings or nose rings should not be worn due to this being a health and safety risk. - Nails must be short and smooth to allow safe physical interactions and physical interventions. - does not distract, cause embarrassment or give rise to misunderstanding. - does not contain any overt branding, or political or otherwise contentious slogans. - is appropriate bearing in mind religious beliefs, cultures and customs and disabilities. - follows national guidance e.g. clothing when undertaking swimming lessons. - does not include items which may cause harm to themselves or others in a situation involving physical intervention.
 This could include: long nails, earrings, necklaces, bracelets, rings (other than plain bands), scarves and neckties, etc. - is in line with policies for children in school e.g. where children are not allowed brightly coloured dyed hair, school personnel should lead by example.